 Its exhibitions have introduced masters’ works from South American Geometric Abstraction, Op and Kinetic Art to Mexican Modernism such as Soto, Tomasello, Siqueiros and Carrington.
 In 2017, the gallery presented the first commercial exhibition of Carlos Cruz-Diez in Asia.
 Puerta Roja also supports the internationalisation of emerging artists as well as presenting experimental mediums including, amongst others, the ground-breaking new media monumental installations by world renowned digital pioneer Miguel Chevalier, “nature made” paintings and installations by Fernando Pratts and Asia inspired bamboo mobile sculptures by Laurent Martin ‘Lo’.

 Firmly rooted in Hong Kong, Puerta Roja prides itself in developing cross-cultural bridges furthering the regional and local ecosystems.
 Focused on Asia Pacific, the gallery has developed deep relationships with established collectors across the region and brings top international standards to art fairs in Hong Kong, Indonesia, Taiwan, Korea and Australia.

-Alvarez-Nichol is the founder and current Co-president of the Hong Kong Art Gallery Association, represents HK at the Asia Pacific Art Gallery Alliance and is a stranding judge in the Masters of the Art WOI Awards.
+Alvarez-Nichol is a founding Board member and President Emeritus of the Hong Kong Art Gallery Association and is a standing judge in the Masters of the Art WOI Awards.